jhoneill/vsteam/.docs/Add-VSTeamWorkItemControl.md

 Bug          ReportInformation Section1  Environment Ready         Custom.Ready    FieldControl  True
 ```

-The examples for Add-VSTeamWorkItemPageGroup include a command to createdPageGroups on custom pages in the "Bug" workitem type in three process templates, and left the results in $Groups.
+The examples for Add-VSTeamWorkItemPageGroup include a command to create PageGroups on custom pages in the "Bug" workitem type in three process templates, and left the results in $Groups.
 Here $Groups is piped into Add-VSTeamWorkItemControl, which is passed multiple fields ("Custom.Office", and "Custom.Ready") as a parameter (using the alias "Field") and the -Force switch.
 This adds each of the fields to each of the groups; the six lines above are 3 pairs, one for each of the groups.
 The two steps could have been combined into a single pipeline: